Brainicism/KMQ_Discord/GAMEPLAY.md

 Setting the goal ends the game when the given goal score is reached.
 For example, if a user were to call `,goal 5`, the first player to five points would win the game (`,end` is called automatically).
 To disable a goal, use `,goal`.

 ![groups](/images/goal.png)

+### ,forceskip
+To skip the voting process of `,skip` (no pun intended), the player that started the game by typing `,play` can go to the next song with `,forceskip`.
+This command is helpful when it's hard to get a skip majority (typically in larger games).
+We trust you, the game owner, to play the best songs possible.
+No pressure.

 # Full Command List